Glossary

 • Unsupervised Learning: This approach uses unlabeled data, where the algorithm tries to find patterns or structures on its own, such as grouping similar data points (clustering) or reducing data dimensions.
 It doesn't learn a direct input-to-output mapping from known answers.
 Read an Unsupervised Learning Overview.

 • Reinforcement Learning: In this paradigm, an agent learns to make sequences of decisions by interacting with an environment and receiving rewards or penalties based on its actions.
-It learns optimal behaviors through trial and error, rather than from labeled examples.
+It learns optimal behaviors through trial and error, rather than from a static, labeled dataset.
 Explore a Reinforcement Learning Overview.

 In summary, supervised learning is a powerful and widely used technique that leverages labeled data to train models for predictive tasks.
 It forms the backbone of many successful AI applications, including those developed and supported by Ultralytics, and is a crucial skill for anyone working in data science or AI.